Executive Director, President

 Jen has been involved as a student of the Acadia Trad School since 2013, and credits it with her complete addiction to all things fiddle.
 Jen joined the staff as Director of Marketing in 2015 and took on the roles of Executive Director and Board President in August, 2017.
-She is also a professional manager, designer, photographer and videographer.
-She lives in Ellsworth, Maine with her two children, husband Joshua and three miniature schnauzers.
+She is also a senior brand professional, designer, photographer and videographer.
+She lives in Ellsworth, Maine with her two children, husband Joshua and two miniature schnauzers.

 Nancy Parker Neff

-A long-time student at the Acadia Trad Festival, Nancy joined the volunteer team in 2015 and has taken on increasing levels of responsibility ever since.
-Now a key member of the Board of Trustees, Nancy lends her many organizational and administrative talents to the School as Director of Operations.
-Herself a talented multi-instrumentalist, Nancy’s passion for traditional music shows in every aspect of her life.
-She can be found at local sessions nearly every night of the week, and frequents camps throughout the Northeast.
-She lives in Ellsworth, Maine with her two sweet kitties, Pixie and Bailey.
+A long-time Festival student, Nancy started volunteering in 2015 and has taken on increasing responsibility ever since, now lending her many administrative talents as a kay member of the staff.
+A talented multi-instrumentalist, Nancy’s passion for traditional music shows in every aspect of her life.
+She attends sessions nearly every night of the week, and frequents camps throughout the Northeast.
+She lives in Titusville, New Jersey with her three sweet kitties.

 An Inclusive Community